MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 To enable or disable integration services using Hyper-V Manager:

-1. select a virtual machine and open settings.
+1. Select a virtual machine and open settings.
   ![](./media/HyperVManager-OpenVMSettings.png)

 2. From the virtual machine settings window, go to the Integration Services tab under Management.